Amazing Places to Take a Helicopter Flight in New Zealand

 In the land of New Zealand’s highest mountains and longest glaciers, Aoraki Mt Cook is a sensational environment to fly over.
 There’s no other way to see all the highlights of Aoraki Mt Cook, such as the Tasman Glacier, Hooker Valley, Tasman Glacial Lake and Mt Cook itself, than by taking a scenic flight.
 Helicopter flights depart from the Mt Cook Airport and Glentanner Airport.
 Check out more things to do in the park at 5 Aoraki Mt Cook Must-Dos.

 Location: Aoraki Mt Cook National Park, Canterbury, South Island.
-Book your flight with Inflight Experiences.
+Book your flight with Inflight Experiences (on Viator and Tripadvisor).

 Rotorua is famous for its geothermal valleys and volcanic activity.
 Among the vibrant landscapes of colourful lakes and steaming earth lies Mt Tarawera, known for having one of New Zealand’s largest eruptions in recent history.
 The eruption has shaped this mighty mountain of fiery red rocks.
 Landing on top of Mt Tarawera not only allows you to immerse in the other-worldly landscapes but soak in amazing views of the surrounding Rotorua region.

 Location: Rotorua, Bay of Plenty, North Island.
-Book your flight with Volcanic Air.
+Book your flight with Volcanic Air (on Viator and Tripadvisor).

 Fly above the world’s second-largest volcano, Lake Taupo.
 The ancient volcanic crater is New Zealand’s largest lake, which you can only begin to comprehend once you see it from above.
 You have plenty of options for helicopter flights in Lake Taupo, from flights over the amazing Huka Falls to flights over the Central North Island volcanoes of Mt Ruapehu and Mt Tongariro.
 Check out other activities you can’t miss in the area in 10 Taupo Must-Dos